Maybe somewhere else, where people didn’t care as much about words and their meaning as they cared in this perfect place.

 Since then, I had cut all the flowers around any house I lived in.
 Counting even those built in my imagination as shelters from daily storms, which consequently followed in abundance as a by-product of a simple selfish decision.

 Someone once told me that Hortensia was the name of a beautiful flower.

 I had my father.
 He was rather a – thorn.

 When the General Practitioner had left, his thorns quickly multiplied and grew thicker around his previously thin patience.
 Those thorns had pierced throughout everything: through our days, our conversations, our daily bread, and our excuses and accusations.

 She would say that we were a ‘dysfunctional family.’
 I didn’t know what that exactly meant, but this two-word family description brought sadness into some of my games.
-This sadness manifested in the way that I would play with my dolls without sufficient imagination, hence one of them I named ‘Naughty Hortie’.
+This sadness manifested in how I would play with my dolls without sufficient imagination, hence one of them I named ‘Naughty Hortie.’
 One day I pushed two little needles through her heart… two little thorns avenging my dad’s bitterness towards me.
 That unusual bravery really didn’t bring any sweetness or ease to me, but somehow, it spoke to that broken part of me.
 I swear I heard it.

 I never wanted to be a child.

 Never a doctor’s child.
 Particularly a child of a general practitioner.

 Seven stale and hollow years had passed.
 The sky was reddish, and I was, sort of, puzzled what good or bad that redness was going to bring with its shades.